 Animal Rescue Program

 Since 1975, Mystic Aquarium’s Animal Rescue Program (ARP) has been rescuing, rehabilitating and releasing sick, injured and stranded marine animals along 1,000 miles of the Northeastern coastline throughout Connecticut, Rhode Island and Fishers Island, New York.
-As a founding member of the Greater Atlantic Region Stranding Network, the ARP cares for sick, stranded or injured marine animals while learning more about why they came to shore.
-Working closely with the National Oceanic and Atmospheric Administration (NOAA) Fisheries, which is the ARP’s permitting office, and other government agencies, the Animal Rescue Team responds to an average of 150 hotline calls each year while also providing support to other stranding facilities in New England and even as far as California.
+As a founding member of the Greater Atlantic Region Stranding Network, the ARP also learns more about why these stranded animals came to shore.
+Working closely with the National Oceanic and Atmospheric Administration (NOAA) Fisheries, which is the ARP’s permitting office, and other government agencies, the Animal Rescue Team responds to an average of 150 hotline calls each year while also providing support to other stranding facilities in New England and even as far as California and Bermuda!

 All marine mammals (dead or alive) are protected by the Marine Mammal Protection Act of 1972.
 This prohibits the hunting, harassing, capturing or killing of any marine mammal.